 Currently WP Simple Pay utilizes the following events:

-If you decide to specify which webhook events to listen for, you will need to manually check every future release of WP Simple Pay to ensure you are adding the events necessary for proper functionality.
+If you decide to specify which webhook events to listen for you will need to verify your list of enabled events against this list in the future to ensure you are adding the events necessary for any new functionality.

 In order to avoid needing to manually add new webhook events when a future version of WP Simple Pay requires one, we strongly recommend you use ‘receive all events’.